 Hyperbaric Oxygen Therapy sessions last 60 minutes.
 Schedule Hyperbaric Oxygen Therapy daily for the number of sessions recommended by your physician and/or based on the purchased package.
 Consider a baseline Hyperbaric Brain Map or QEEG before starting Hyperbaric Oxygen Therapy to evaluate concerns and observe benefit overtime.

-Symptoms of a Traumatic Brain Injury (TBI) can range from headaches and dizziness to seizures and vomiting.
+Symptoms of concussion or mild Traumatic Brain Injury (mTBI) can range from headaches and dizziness to seizures and vomiting.
 Individuals may also complain of difficulty with cognitive tasks required for work or school and possibly changes in personality and mood.
 The injury becomes increasingly harmful the longer it goes untreated, through edema (swelling), hypoxia (deprivation of oxygen supply), and the release of excitotoxins which overstimulate neuron receptors causing them to be damaged or die.

 Hyperbaric oxygen therapy (HBOT) has been demonstrated to reduce hypoxia and neuroinflammation, while increasing circulation in the brain, supporting the blood-brain barrier, promote angiogenesis (new blood vessels), and neurogenesis (the growth and development of nervous tissue).
 Studies conducted with HBOT for the treatment of TBI show a reduction of brain edema even after three 45 minute sessions and inhibited apoptosis (the natural death of cells) after just two 45 minute sessions.
 Hyperbaric oxygen therapy is helpful after any brain injury, particularly when cognitive, mood, or personality changes follow.